Feature image © MITO Settembre Musica. Creative Commons 2.0.

 GET MORE FREE EDUCATION ON TOPICS LIKE THIS

-If you find articles like this helpful, sign up for my email list.
-Starting in 2013 I will begin providing more in-depth FREE education for professional creatives on topics needed to run and be successful in their craft and business.
-I’ll also have some exclusive content just for subscribers.
-So sign up now.
+If you find articles like this helpful, sign up for my email list, for more in-depth FREE education for professional creatives on topics needed to run and be successful in their craft and business.

 Perhaps one of the most often asked questions I get from fresh talent entering the world of filmmaking and video productions is: “Can I use popular music in my videos?”
 This is particularly a common question among wedding and event filmmakers whose clients naturally want them to use their favorite Jason MRaz tune for their wedding video, or Justin Bieber’s latest hit single for that bat mitzvah recap (oy vey!)
 Well, here’s the scoop.